top of page

 June Stargazing Challenge: Find the Ring Nebula (M57)!

-• First, locate Vega, the bright star in Lyra, high in the eastern sky after midnight.
+1. Find Vega, the brightest star in Lyra, high in the eastern sky after midnight

-• A telescope will show the nebula as a small, smoky ring.
+• A telescope will show it as a faint smoke-ring shape

-• In very dark skies, larger binoculars may hint at its fuzzy presence—challenging, but rewarding!
+• Under very dark skies, larger binoculars may reveal a faint glow

 Comments